MeasureSpace/jekyll-serif-theme/_products/global_hourly_weather_forecast.md

 Global Hourly Weather Forecast API

 Your passport to real-time weather insights, tailored for today's data-driven world.
 Designed to empower developers, businesses, and weather enthusiasts alike, our Global Hourly Weather Forecast API delivers comprehensive hourly forecasts worldwide in the next 5 days, covering every corner of the globe with precision and accuracy.
 Whether you're building a mobile app, powering a website, or integrating weather functionality into your business operations, our Global Hourly Weather Forecast API provides the tools you need to keep users informed and engaged.

-Stay ahead of the elements and harness the power of real-time weather data with the Global Hourly Weather Forecast API.
-Welcome to a world where weather forecasting meets innovation.

 Please see current available weather variables below and let us know if you need other variables.
 You can find detailed instructions from [Swagger UI](https://app.swaggerhub.com/apis-docs/MeasureSpace/weather-api/0.1.0#/forecast/get_global_hourly_weather_forecast_global_hourly_weather_forecast_get).
+This API data is also available on [AWS Data Exchange](https://aws.amazon.com/marketplace/pp/prodview-heghe5zjmqy26?sr=0-2&ref_=beagle&applicationId=AWSMPContessa#offers).

 | name  | unit  | description                       |
 | ----- | ----- | --------------------------------- |